+Learn how to check the brake fluid level and add brake fluid to a Nissan vehicle.
 Do not operate your Nissan if the brake light stays on.
-If you are losing brake fluid, get your vehicle diagnosed as soon as possible.
+If you are losing brake fluid, diagnose your vehicle immediately.

 Avoid letting any brake fluid drip on your hands or the paint of your Nissan.